Invisible Samaritans Along the Road

-‘Take care,’ ‘Give me a call when you get there,’ ‘Be safe.’
+"Give me a call when you get there"

-I have met some of these strangers.
-These are seemingly unknown faces from different places around the country encountered at different points in time with just one thing in common – genuine concern for another’s well-being (who is equally as much of a stranger to them).
-I have been that fortunate stranger, that recipient of care, concern and warmth.
+I have met some of these strangers from different places around the country encountered at different points in time who share just one thing in common – genuine concern for another stranger's well-being.
+I have been a fortunate stranger; that recipient of care, concern, and warmth.

 Samaritan # 1